vinc/vinc.cc/src/bonsai/collection/carpinus-betulus-1.html.md

 ![2005-03](/images/bonsai/2005-03-28-carpinus-betulus-1.jpg)

-In spring the tree was then planted into the ground over a tile with some pozzolan added to the soil.
+In spring the tree was then planted into the ground over a tile with some lava added to the soil.

 ## May 2006